Protected Natural Area

 Avant-garde space that combines traditional architectural concepts with contemporary designs.
 It contains a permanent exhibition on El Charco del Ingenio: the conservation project, the territory around and the watershed where it is located, plus its natural wealth, flora, fauna, as well as its history and the cultural expressions that the site houses.

-It is also a space that offers temporary exhibitions associated with art, the dissemination of science and popular culture, with various activities throughout the year.
+It is also a space that offers temporary exhibitions associated with art, science and popular culture, with various activities throughout the year.

 The Four Winds Plaza